jlevy/kmd/kmd/docs/markdown/topics/a3_getting_started.md

 # In my case I see one near duplicate, which I'll archive:
 archive

-# And for fun now let's vizualize them in 3d (proof of concept, this could
+# And for fun now let's visualize them in 3d (proof of concept, this could
 # get a lot better):
 graph_view --concepts_only